Skip to main content

 Handling of Error Messages

-Please ensure that you handle the error message for pwned passwords or if the password is not matching the password policy.
+Please ensure that you handle error messages for pwned passwords and password policy mismatches.
 Also ensure that all required variables are provided.
 Please find error responses in the FAQ

 Need help implementing this?